hurairahh/hurairahh/readme.md

 I am a **DevOps Engineer and Cloud Enthusiast** currently exploring the intersection of DevOps and ML through **MLOps**.
 I enjoy working at the intersection of automation, cloud platforms and container orchestration

-My focus is building systems that deploy faster, scale reliably, and recover automatically.

 I also build web applications and design (UIUX Designer).

 I'm always listening to music while creating and building.